fboender/ansible-cmdb/README.md

 hosts.
 These facts will be displayed in the `html_fancy` template by default under the 'Custom facts' header.

+**Note** that these are not the same as Host local facts.
+Host local facts are facts that Ansible reads from each of your host's `/etc/ansible/facts.d` directory.
+Those are also included in Ansible-cmdb's html_fancy templates, but under the "Host local facts" heading.
+The custom facts explained here are manually defined on the host where you run ansible-cmdb, and have little to do with Ansible itself.

 Let's say you want to add information about installed software to your facts.

 Create a directory for you custom facts: